gaia-dpci/GaiaXPy/docs/source/usage.rst

     PhotometricSystem.get_available_systems()

-Users can request the addition of other photometric systems by raising an issue via GitHub.
+Users can request the addition of other photometric systems by raising an `issue via GitHub <https://github.com/gaia-dpci/GaiaXPy/issues>`_.
 The main conditions for adding a new system are the following:

 * Only passbands that are fully enclosed in the Gaia BP/RP wavelength range [330, 1050] nm can be reproduced.